-- 1. The cumulative grade point average falls below 3.0. - 2.
+- 1. The cumulative grade point average falls below 3.0 - 2.
+A grade of "F" is received. - 3.
 Three concurrent incompletes (I) appear on the transcript.

-The student, the Program Director, and the Chair of the Department of Psychology and Neuroscience will be notified in writing of the student's probationary status by the Director of Academic Affairs.

-The student is allowed one semester to remove probationary status.
-While on probation, students must maintain full-time enrollment.
+The student, the director of the program, and the Office of Student Financial Services will be notified in writing of the student's probationary status.
+A student is allowed one year (excluding leaves of absence) to remove probationary status.